KlemenGrebovsek/web-port-serial-port-scanner/README.md

 [-f --from]

-Description: Program scans ports that are equal or greater than this value (0 - 65535), default value is 0.
+Description: Program scans for ports that are equal or greater than this value (0 - 65535), default value is 0.

 [-t --to]

-Description: Program scans ports that are equal or less than this value (0 - 65535), default value is 65535.
+Description: Program scans for ports that are equal or less than this value (0 - 65535), default value is 65535.

 [-s --status]

-Description: Program searches for ports that have this status.
+Description: Program filters ports by this status.
 (Any, Free, InUse, Unknown), default value is "Any";

 **Sample args**